canrollas/ML-Based-Melanoma-Diagnosis-System/readme.md

 * **ZIP URL Resources**: Additional curated image datasets were downloaded via public ZIP URLs.

 In total, approximately **11,000 images** were collected.
 The detailed distribution of the images by class (Benign vs Malignant), year, and source is provided in the `README.md` inside the `data_retriever/` directory.
+️
+> ️️Reminder important note ⚠️ Warning : I used python version of 3.9.6 you can use higher but it can crash due to tensorflow setuptools removed on 3.12
+> You can install for test env with pip install -r requirements.txt

 ## 2. Model Training and Evaluation